VoronManiac/V2.4-Aire/README.md

-Wire routing with power leads connected to JST using the TPU z-belt cover from the LED project.
+Wire routing with power leads connected to JST using the TPU z-belt cover from the LED project as shown below.

 ![](./images/PXL_20241231_003657176a.jpg?raw=true)